-At the largest production site in Hürth, the outdated electric motor of the modern 12 MW drive.
+At the largest production site in Hürth, the outdated electric motor of the liquefaction circuit for gaseous nitrogen and oxygen was replaced with a modern 12 MW drive.
 This upgrade achieved a remarkable 4% reduction in energy consumption while maintaining the same production output, demonstrating the company's commitment to maximising efficiency throughout the plant's life cycle.

 modernisation and optimisation of its cooling water pumps.
-Through strategic phased replacements during ongoing operations, the energy requirement of the cooling water system was reduced by an impressive 290 kWh per hour, ensuring a reliable supply while minimising energy and eutrophicated reservoirs caused by human activities, Nippon Gases has developed a groundbreaking oxygenation application.
-This innovative of aquatic ecosystems.
+Through strategic phased replacements during ongoing operations, the energy requirement of the cooling water system was reduced by an impressive 290 kWh per hour, ensuring a reliable supply while minimising energy